ElkeCodes/elkecodesblog/src/pages/posts/why-i-chose-astro-for-this-blog/index.md

 One of my favorite things about Astro is how flexible it is with JavaScript frameworks.
 You're not forced to use a specific one, Astro lets you [mix and match components](https://docs.astro.build/en/guides/framework-components/#mixing-frameworks) from React, Vue, Svelte, and more.
+[Next.js](https://nextjs.org/) leans on React, [Nuxt](https://nuxt.com/) leans on Vue, while Astro lets me use Vue for widgets and Svelte for animations

 ```js
 import MyReactComponent from '../components/MyReactComponent.jsx';